HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 Previous Jamstack Almanac reports have taken two approaches:

 1. Focus on websites with a detectable Static Site Generator.
 This gave us an accurate picture as we could be sure these sites were using targeted technologies.
 The problem is that many Static Site Generators don't leave a fingerprint by default, so the dataset skews toward frameworks like Next.js and Nuxt that do.
-To complicate things further, these heavier JavaScript frameworks are capable of both pre-rendering pages and dynamically rendering them, so which category do we put them in?
+To complicate things further, these heavier JavaScript frameworks are capable of both prerendering pages and dynamically rendering them, so which category do we put them in?

 2. The second approach used thresholds for Largest Contentful Paint, Cumulative Layout Shift, and Caching to build the dataset.
-This approach broadens the dataset by including more pre-rendered sites that don't have a clear Static Site Generator fingerprint.
-The downside is that it blurs the definition of pre-rendering by focusing on frontend performance.
-Pre-rendering will often improve delivery speed, but that's where the scope ends in our view.
+This approach broadens the dataset by including more prerendered sites that don't have a clear Static Site Generator fingerprint.
+The downside is that it blurs the definition of prerendering by focusing on frontend performance.
+Prerendering will often improve delivery speed, but that's where the scope ends in our view.
 What happens after delivery like a faster LCP is a happy byproduct.

-Both approaches have merit: the first uses data that clearly defines a pre-rendered site, while the second relies on indicators.
+Both approaches have merit: the first uses data that clearly defines a prerendered site, while the second relies on indicators.
 This year, we're combining the two with a scoring system to get the best of both worlds.
-We developed this scoring system to reflect our confidence level in whether a site is pre-rendered.
+We developed this scoring system to reflect our confidence level in whether a site is prerendered.
 Strong indicators, like being generated by 11ty or hosted on GitHub Pages, earn 100 points, while softer signals, such as a fast Time to First Byte (TTFB), receive lower points—50 in this case.

 We then total up the points and put them in one of the following categories:

-### Pre-rendered
+### Prerendered

-If a site scores 100 points or over, we call it Pre-rendered.
+If a site scores 100 points or over, we call it Prerendered.
 It means the site is statically generated or shows multiple signs of being decoupled.
 This is a high bar and contains \~0.5% of total sites in 2024\.

 ### Hybrid